jarydknight/code-quiz/README.md

 ## Description

-The purpose of this project is create a Javascript code quiz game to demonstrate my Javascript Skills ans Web API skills.
+The purpose of this project is create a Javascript code quiz game to demonstrate my Javascript Skills and Web API skills.

 ---